 - 2 tbsp Sliced radishes

 - Heat the oil in a large pot over medium heat.
 Add the celery and cook for 4 minutes.
-Add in the garlic, cinnamon, cumin and paprika and stir until fragrant, about another 2 minutes.
+Add in the garlic, cinnamon, chili powder, cumin and paprika and stir until fragrant, about another 2 minutes.